kijanawoodard/Blog/src/Blog.Web/Content/posts/foo-ifoo-is-an-antipattern.markdown

 	class Authentication : IAuthentication

 We're basically declaring that we haven't thought about this very much and we're just typing away, brain off.
-What would another implementation be called? `Authentication2`?
+What would another implementation even be called? `Authentication2`?

 Instead we can do this: